Junghans Max Bill Hand-Winding (Pre-owned)

-In some ways, buying a dress watch is liberating: you don't have to water resistance into account (generally, there is virtually, or if the bracelet will be comfortable (there likely won't be one to worry about), or what all those little subdials do (there shouldn't be any on the watch's dial).
+In some ways, buying a dress watch is liberating: you don't have to take water resistance into account (generally, there's not much need for it), or if the steel bracelet will be comfortable (it's probably going to be on a leather strap), or what all those little subdials do (there shouldn't be any on the watch's dial).
 A dress watch is about telling the time as unobtrusively as possible, with a design that doesn't distract from whatever else you're wearing, or from the occasion on which you're wearing it.

 Oftentimes dress watches will be simple, time-only affairs but be made in precious metals.
-Of course, this doesn't mean that you can't find a perfectly nice dress watch in stainless steel — or, indeed, that stainless steel might not be more appropriate, depending on the occasion.
+Of course, this doesn't mean that you can't find a perfectly nice dress watch in stainless steel — or, indeed, that stainless steel might not be perfectly appropriate.
 In fact, one of our favorite dress watches comes in stainless steel: the Max Bill Hand-Winding from German brand Junghans.

 We're so darn into the Max Bill Hand-Winding that we've made it our Just Get This pick in the dress watch category — meaning that if you need a dress watch stat, we say don't even think twice, just get one of these.
 Here's why.

 When famed industrial designer Max Bill created his eponymous wristwatch line with Junghans in 1961, he called upon his Bauhaus training to shape his vision: minimal text, clean lines and extreme legibility anchor the watch's design.
 A Max Bill watch wouldn't look out of place in 1930, 1960, or today.